xamarin/GoogleApisForiOSComponents/Firebase.Invites/component/GettingStarted.md

 ## Google Sign-In

 Users must be signed in with their Google Accounts to send invitations.
 Follow [Google Sign-In getting started][4] to integrate Sign-In into your app.

+## iOS 10 and Privacy Enhancements

+Apple has made several enhancements to both security and privacy in iOS 10 that will help the developer improve the security of their apps and ensure the end user's privacy.

+Apps running on iOS 10 (or later) must statically declare their intent to access specific features or user information by entering one or more **Privacy Keys** in your `Info.plist` files that explain to the user why the app wishes to gain access.
+If your app fails to provide the required keys will be silently terminated by the system when they attempt to access one of the restricted features or user information, **without any error!**

+### Give your app access to your Contacts

+Invites, before sending your invitation, access to your Contacts to show you a list with them so you can invite everyone to try your awesome app!
+To allow Invites to achieve this, you need to do the following steps in Xamarin Studio:

+1. Open your `Info.plist` and go to **Source** tab.
+2. Add a new entry and search for **Privacy - Contacts Usage Description**.
+3. Add your message that will be displayed when Invites tries to access to your contacts as value.

 ## Handle incoming app invites